monsoonmaelstrom/book2/book2.md

 “Don’t be.
 It feels… nice.”

 I don’t say anything.
-I’m still embarrassed, I guess.
+I’m still embarrassed.
 I can’t believe I didn’t notice.
 It’s seriously mortifying.

 Seeing my reaction, Liam sighs.
 “Here,” he says, tilting my chin up so that I’m looking at him.
 “Let’s try something, okay?”

 He waits a moment, and when I don’t respond, he lifts me up, pinning my body between his hips and the wall, and he brings his mouth to mine, kissing me gently at first, giving me the chance to object.
 When I don’t, his teeth nip at my bottom lip, and his hand moves under the shirt I was wearing to sleep.
 As always, his hands on my bare skin feels like fire, and my hands wind into his hair as I wrap my legs around his hips.
 Somehow, despite there being no space between my back and the wall, or my chest and his, he pulls my shirt free from my body.
 I moan as the pad of this thumb strokes over the sensitive skin of my nipple, instantly bringing it to a hard peak.

 Then I feel… everything all at once.
 It’s a flood of sensation across my entire body.
 Like Liam and I are existing, momentarily, in the same body.
-It’s a mixture of physical, magical, and emotional sensation unlike anything I’ve ever felt before.
+It’s a mixture of physical, magical, and emotional sensation melding together unlike anything I’ve ever felt before.
 I think I’m experiencing his feelings for me and mine for him at the same time.
 It’s all blending together into a pleasure that’s just this side of pain, but oh, gods.
 It feels so good.

 When it finally ebbs, my whole body feels limp.
 I would be in a puddle on the floor if Liam wasn’t holding me up, and he still has all of his clothes on.

 “What did you just do?”
 I ask.

-“The same thing you did, only intentionally and—because it was intentional, instead of just spillover—more.
+“The same thing you did, only intentionally and—I think because it was intentional, instead of just spillover—more.
 Like I said it feels nice,” his mouth twitches into a half smile as he says that last part.

 “That was more than just nice,” I tell him.
 “I’ve never felt anything like that in my life.”